 According to an article by Harvard Health Publishing, there is a lot researchers have yet to learn about the "intricacies and interconnectedness of the immune response."
 The article even states, "For now, there are no scientifically proven direct links between lifestyle and enhanced immune function."

 However, this doesn't mean you can't take preventive measures against contracting a virus.
 It's important to actively keep your immune system strong so that your body can best combat against illness.
 After all, it's not ideal to be down for the count with a cold or the flu for two weeks.
-We consulted Dr. Cedrina Calder, preventive medicine doctor and health expert, for three ways on how to boost your immune system the natural way.
+We consulted Dr. Cedrina Calder, preventive medicine doctor and health expert; Sydney Greene, MS, RD; and Elizabeth Ward, MS, RDN, and author of Better Is the New Perfect blog for ways on how to boost your immune system the natural way.

-A healthy diet can help improve your immune system naturally.
+A diet full of these vitamins and minerals can help support your immune system naturally

 Calder says diet is one of the top ways you can strengthen your body's immunity to bacteria and virus.

 "Eating a healthy diet helps your immune system by providing it with the nutrients it needs to function properly.
 Certain vitamins and minerals are essential for a healthy immune system because they are directly involved in the immune response," she says.
 Vitamins B6, C, and E, as well as the mineral zinc, can help your body fight against pathogens, and Calder provided insight on which foods are rich in each.